This would have to be one of the things I get asked about most often.

-Of course every situation is different, and it can be very tempting to do and plan as much as you can yourself – but before you commit too much time, energy (and future expense) to pursuing a specific idea or delivery process for your potential building site, it can pay to get the right strategic advice to set you on your way; to discover which approach is most likely achieve your objectives and within your budget on that site, discover strategies for avoiding the more common pitfalls, and to identify other constraints (and opportunities) that you may not even be aware of but that could make all the difference to the final cost and value of your investment.
+Of course it can be very tempting to do and plan as much as you can for yourself – and all power to you if you have the stomach for it, but before you commit too much time, energy (and future expense) to pursuing a specific idea or delivery process for your potential building site, it will almost always pay to get the right strategic advice to at least set you on your way; to discover which approach is most likely achieve your objectives within your budget on that site, discover strategies for avoiding the more common pitfalls, and to identify other constraints (and opportunities) that you may not even be aware of but that could make all the difference to the final cost and performance of your investment.

 You never know – all it may take are one or two key insights and a bit of lateral thinking from an expert to reveal a far better way entirely!